poli0048/Recon/README.md

 TBD

 # Current State
 The main UI works.
 Satellite image retrieval and caching, along with the built-in GIS system are fully functional.
 Polygon support is working and the UI allows for the creation and editing of polygonal survey regions.
 The vehicle simulator is feature complete.
 UI-based control of real and simulated vehicles works.
+Module status:
+ * Shadow Detection module: Complete and generally mature - new implementation works mostly in East-North plane instead of doing heavy image processing in the higher-resolution image plane.
+Has additional improvements to allow for graceful recovery from corruption (e.g. due to bad imagery from drone).
+ * Shadow propagation module: There are currently two implementations of this module.
+The master branch uses the "contour flow" method, which is feature-complete, generally mature, and very fast.
+The LSTM-based implementation is also working on the Berkeley branch, but is much more computationally expensive and consequently cannot currently predict as far into the future as the contour flow method.
+ * Guidance module: Partially complete.
+Region partitioning, flight planning, traveling salesman logic, and drone tasking loop all have somewhat working implementations, but most pieces are not heavily tested and some issues remain.
+Currently the region partitioning gives sub-regions that are not well-optimized for drone flights (very pointy, resulting in flight paths with many turns), although an alternate implementation is in development.
+Flight planning works pretty well and is relatively well tested.
+The traveling salesman logic and drone tasking loops are partially working but not well tested and they have some problems.
+Some components can hang if given large regions with strange geometries, and the drone tasking loop sometimes re-tasks drones that are in the middle of productive flights.
+Additional concern also needs to be paid to safety.
+ * GNSS Receiver module: Complete, mature, and well-tested.

-The shadow detection module is mostly complete (except for some UI integration).
-The NN-based shadow propagation module is partially complete but is not merged into the master branch yet.
-Guidance module work is ongoing.
-The iOS App bridge for controlling real drones is still in development but is mostly functional (https://github.com/poli0048/Recon-DJI-IOS-Interface).
+The iOS App bridge for controlling real (DJI) drones is still in development but is mostly functional (https://github.com/poli0048/Recon-DJI-IOS-Interface).